What is accreditation?

 The SAIS accreditation process and protocols have been approved formally by the National Association of Independent Schools (NAIS) Commission on Accreditation and the Virginia Council on Private Education (VCPE).
 SAIS is specifically named as an accepted accreditor in state law and/or Department of Education administrative code in many states.
 The federal government recognizes SAIS accreditation for the purposes of issuing student exchange documentation through the Department of Homeland Security.
 The National Collegiate Athletic Association (NCAA) recognizes SAIS accreditation in determining athletic eligibility for incoming student-athletes.

-We are already a decade into the 21st century and schools of the future require an accreditation model of the future.
+We are already over a decade into the 21st century and schools of the future require an accreditation model of the future.
 An accreditation of the future must be focused on the needs of the individual school and must be flexible enough to allow schools to be creative.
 Just as no school should impede the progress of an individual student, no accrediting agency should either burden a school with tedious and irrelevant steps or limit a school’s own best thinkers.
 Accreditation serves the needs of the school, not the needs of the association.

 SAIS is a certified member of the Commission on Accreditation, currently overseen by the National Association of Independent Schools (NAIS).
 Not unlike a school accreditation, SAIS voluntarily participates in a rigorous and impartial review of its accreditation program, and demonstrates adherence to the Commission’s Criteria for Effective Independent School Accreditation Practices.
 For more information about the NAIS Commission on Accreditaiton, click here.